Mahtab-javidi88/Portfolio/README.md

 ## About
-Hi, I'm Mahtab!
-I am eager to leverage my expertise to contribute to innovative projects and solve complex challenges in the field of AI and Data Science. welcome to my Porfolio Projects
+Hi, I'm Mahtab! welcome to my Porfolio Projects

 ## Technical Skills
 - **Programming Languages:** Proficient in Python, with extensive experience in TensorFlow, scikit-learn, and other machine learning libraries.